sinkaroid/booru/README.md

 The documentation can be found https://sinkaroid.github.io/booru

 ## Limitations
-- Respect the ratelimit: There is a hard limit of 100 posts per request.
+- Respect the ratelimit, there is a hard limit of 100 posts per request.
 - Curently the object returns is not consistent, every dict is different structure.
 - More than just searching (Comming soon)
+- `'charmap' codec can't encode characters`
+  - It's raised when the dict contains non-ascii characters, then your console can't parse them, use real console don't Git-bash.

 ## Acknowledgements
 - This project logo was peeked from [pandas](https://github.com/pandas-dev/pandas) with jokes in mind.